Tesla Model 3 Highland

 Rear passengers don't miss out either.
 While the ventilated seats are only in the front, the rear seats are said to be more comfortable and there is now a small 8" rear screen allowing users to control basic functions like heating and seat cooling, whilst also able to watch videos.

-The other area of change is the range of colors.
-Tesla have changed some of the colors available although this does vary a little by where the cars are made.
+The other area of change is the range of colours.
+Tesla have changed some of the colours available although this does vary a little by where the cars are made.

 There are also the obligatory tweaks to the wheel design.
 The Performance model now also gets wider rear wheels.